 However, on the whole, I’ll call it outstanding support.

 When comparing with the other managed cloud hosting providers, it is a pricey one.
 However, comparing the benefits, I think it is worth the money.

 SiteGround offers four cloud hosting plans – Entry ($80/month), Business ($120/month), Business Plus ($160/month), Super Power ($240/month).

 They even give the option to create a custom plan.

 As I said earlier, the plans are a bit pricey considering some of the alternatives out there.
-However, the price is worth because of their service quality.
+However, the price is worth it because of its service quality.

-In my view, if your blog is earning for you and has the potential to grow big, then using quality hosting provider like SiteGround for it is an investment.
+In my view, if your blog is earning for you and has the potential to grow big, then using quality hosting providers like SiteGround for it is an investment.

 Do I Recommend SiteGround Managed Cloud Hosting?

 If your blog outgrew shared hosting, then switch it to the cloud.

 SiteGround is the hosting provider of Technology Hint (the blog you’re on right now) from its inception (2015).